deeplearning4j/deeplearning4j/core-concepts.md

 ### Normalizing Data

-Neural networks work best when the data they're fed is constrained to a range between -1 and 1.
+Neural networks work best when the data they're fed is normalized, constrained to a range between -1 and 1.
 There are several reasons for that.
 One is that nets are trained using [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent), and their activation functions usually having an active range somewhere between -1 and 1.
 Even when using an activation function that doesn't saturate quickly, it is still good practice to constrain your values to this range to improve performance.

 Normalizing data is pretty easy in DL4J.
-Decide how you want to normalize your data, and set the coresponding [DataNormalization](http://nd4j.org/doc/org/nd4j/linalg/dataset/api/preprocessor/DataNormalization.html) up as a preprocessor for your DataSetIterator.
+Decide how you want to normalize your data, and set the corresponding [DataNormalization](http://nd4j.org/doc/org/nd4j/linalg/dataset/api/preprocessor/DataNormalization.html) up as a preprocessor for your DataSetIterator.
 Currently you can choose from [ImagePreProcessingScaler](http://nd4j.org/doc/org/nd4j/linalg/dataset/api/preprocessor/ImagePreProcessingScaler.html), [NormalizerMinMaxScaler](http://nd4j.org/doc/org/nd4j/linalg/dataset/api/preprocessor/NormalizerMinMaxScaler.html) and [NormalizerStandardize](http://nd4j.org/doc/org/nd4j/linalg/dataset/api/preprocessor/NormalizerStandardize.html).

-The ImagePreProcessingScaler is obviously a good choice for image data.
+The `ImagePreProcessingScaler` is obviously a good choice for image data.
 The `NormalizerMinMaxScaler` is a good choice if you have a uniform range along all dimensions of your input data, and `NormalizerStandardize` is what you would usually use in other cases.

 If you need other types of normalization, you are also free to implement the `DataNormalization` interface.